MicrosoftDocs/win32/desktop-src/IndexSrv/vjquery-sample.md

-The VJQuery sample is an example command-line application written in Microsoft Visual J++ that illustrates how to query Indexing Service using a SQL query language and the [ActiveX Data Objects (ADO) API](programming-apis.md#-idxs-activex-data-objects-api).
+The VJQuery sample is an example command-line application written in Microsoft Visual J++ that illustrates how to query Indexing Service using a SQL query language and the [ActiveX Data Objects (ADO) API](https://www.bing.com/search?q=ActiveX Data Objects (ADO) API).

 Source: mssdk\\samples\\winbase\\indexing\\VJQuery\\